Mathematics Tuition - How To Help

 It is difficult to make this both brief and useful.
 However, I really wanted to give parents/guardians some broad ideas, with a few specific examples, with respect to the approach to helping our student.
 I have also given downloads to two much longer publications which describe approaches to helping in more detail.
 There are also several leaflets which you might find useful on the downloads page.
 I hope that what is below can give you a start and is the basis to be inventive and think of appropriate activities according to the student’s level.

-PARENTS.1: MATHS TALK If it is not familiar to you already, let me introduce an excerpt from Rudyard Kipling’s poem "Elephant's Child".
+PARENTS.1: MATHS TALKE If it is not familiar to you already, let me introduce an excerpt from Rudyard Kipling’s poem "Elephant's Child".

 “I keep six honest serving-men,